Museums - Oberes Glantal

 March to October: Sundays and public holidays, from 9.00 a.m. to 6.00 p.m. and by appointment

 November to February: By appointment only!

 Please contact Klaus Schillo; phone: +49 (6383)1536 or +49(173) 38 84 750

 Phone: +49 (6373) 504 125

 The building complex is more than 300 years old and is under monument protection.
-Since its renovation in 2011 it shows in new splendor.
-From the old village school it changed to the modern cultural center.
-The permanent exhibition on the upper floor presents the history of the Kübelberg court including early documentary evidences of the village.
-Works by the painter Alois Metzger (1889 – 1981) who was born in Kübelberg are on display in the attic.
-The barn floor is the space for various cultural events throughout the year.
-In the cozy guest rooms of the adjacent “Barrique” Vinotheque the team around Christopher Molter will serve you fine wines and selected dishes.
+Since its renovation in 2011 it is shown in its new splendor.
+From the old village school, it has changed to the modern cultural center it is today.
+The permanent exhibition on the upper floor presents the history of the Kübelberg court, including early documentary evidence of the village.
+Works by the painter Alois Metzger (1889 – 1981), who was born in Kübelberg, are on display in the attic.
+The barn floor is where various cultural events are hosted throughout the year.
+In the cozy guest rooms of the adjacent “Barrique” Vinotheque, the team around Christopher Molter will serve you fine wines and selected dishes.
 A wedding chamber is located on the ground floor.
-If you would like to tie the knot in this special atmosphere please contact the Schönenberg-Kübelberg Union Community for further information at 06373 – 504 210.
+If you would like to tie the knot in this special atmosphere, please contact the Schönenberg-Kübelberg Union Community for further information at 06373 – 504 210.

 The Kulturhaus Kübelberg is located along the Ritter Gerin Hiking Trail – stop by for a visit during your hiking tour!